Medical Emergency

 Mobile

-• Four University Police Cars
+• Five University Police Cars

 • Four units for Athletics trainers.
 When not at road games or practices, these are stored in the trainers’ area in CV155